anuragvohraec/use-them/README.md

 ### "version" : "12.0.1"
 1. Bug fixed in range selector.
 2. Updated bloc-them version
+3. Now "search_key_name" in `CreateSearchableSelector.create` can be an array to search my multiple key types

 ### "version" : "11.0.0"
 1. Upgraded Bloc them.
 Removed dependencies from lit-html. `bloc-them` itself have now has its own templating engine.